It’s easy to say glasses

 Why do I need glasses?

 Let’s start by saying that there are different types of lenses in optical frames for various activities related to lifestyle or vision problems.
 The glasses not only improve your eyesight, but also help you see clearly in different specific activities such as reading, driving or using the computer.
 Most people with vision problems find that their eyes cannot focus light where they should.
 Eyeglass lenses change the direction of light rays entering the eye in order to properly focus objects on the retina in the eye.
-Always remember to have your eyes checked regularly by your eye doctor or a certified optometrist to maintain healthy vision.
+Always remember to have your eyes checked regularly by your eye doctor, a certified optometrist, or have an ophthalmic examination to maintain healthy vision.

 The types of lenses that fit glasses